-3.30 Government will provide adequate budget for all land acquisition compensation and R&R assistance from the counterpart funding.
+3.33 Government will provide adequate budget for all land acquisition compensation and R&R assistance from the counterpart funding.
 The budget estimates and its sources will be reflected in RPs.
-The World Bank loan will not be available for land acquisition compensation and R&R assistance paid in cash.
+The World Bank loan will not be available for land acquisition compensation and R&R assistance paid in cashand will be met from counterpart funding.
 The World Bank's loan will be available for costs such as works, purchase of goods and services, if required.
+The budget will also include for meeting the cost of consultations, disclosures and maintaining grievance redress mechanisms